stringtheory/museumofglitter/README.md

 ✧

-### FAQ
+## FAQ

 **Why code this way???**

 https://github.com/user-attachments/assets/c6179401-1db6-4aeb-aaf7-2f3bbe1b1247

+---

-**FAQ Why is this page still up?**
+**Why is this page still up?**

-- Its is a place you can visit where you will not get asked to accept a cookie policy, making it one of the calmest and least freustrating places on the internet.
+- It's a place you can visit where you will not get asked to accept a cookie policy,
+- making it one of the calmest and least frustrating places on the internet.

 - This site still gets a bunch of traffic.
 We think.
 We didnt put any tracking on it.

 - Many excellent contributors wrote excellent examples of a well formatted issue tickets.
 There is still so much work to be done.

+---

 **Was This Real???**